mssgill/lsst-dm-stack-dox/processccd.rst

 +++++++++++++++++++++++++++++++++++

-ProcessCcd as a whole executes many of the functions that are in multiple packages in other codes.
-For example, it will correct the images for all the issues involved in taking a raw image CCD through to a processed one by first doing everything that astronomers have used a medley of custom codes typically for each telescope before (like IRAF, UNIX shellscripts, IDL etc.).
-This is usually grouped together as 'Instrumental Signature Removal' (e.g. doing the bias and dark current corrections, flat-fielding, etc.)
+ProcessCcd as a whole executes many of the functions that are in multiple packages in other astronomy analysis frameworks.
+For example, it will correct the images for all the issues involved in taking a raw image CCD through to a processed one (e.g. doing the bias and dark current corrections, flat-fielding, etc.) by first doing everything that astronomers have used a medley of customized codes typically for each telescope before (like IRAF, UNIX shellscripts, IDL scripts etc.).
+This is usually grouped together as 'Instrumental Signature Removal.'

-The second step is what is lumped together as 'Image Characterization', which does object detection (very commonly done by SExtractor), repairs cosmic ray defects, measures and subtracts sky background, and then finally measures bright sources and use this to estimate background and PSF of an exposure (which is often done currently by astronomers using the PSFex code).
+The second step is what is lumped together as 'Image Characterization', which includes for our purposes: object detection (very commonly done by SExtractor), repairing of cosmic ray defects, measuring and subtracting of sky background, and then finally measuring bright sources and using this to estimate background and PSF of an exposure (which is often done currently by astronomers using the PSFex code).

-The last is what we'll call 'Image Calibration', which measures faint sources, does the astrometry by fitting an improved WCS to the image (often done currently by astronomers using by using the SCAMP and SWARP codes), and figures out the photometric zero-point for the image.
+The last is what we'll call 'Image Calibration', which measures faint sources, does the astrometry by fitting an improved WCS to the image (often done currently by astronomers using by using the SCAMP and SWARP codes, 'pinning' the image on the positions of known stars), and figures out the photometric zero-point for the image.

--- [Considering including a list of some things IsrTask does with some general descriptions:]

-- Removing the dark current (the residual current seen even when no light is falling on the sensors)

-- Flat-fielding (correcting for the different responsivity of the current coming from pixels to the same amount of light falling on them),
+- Flat-fielding

 - Doing the brighter fatter correction (accounting for the distortion of the electric field lines at the bottom of pixels when bright objects liberate many charges that get trapped at the bottom of the potential wells),

-- Bias

-- Fringing

-- Gain

-- Linearization

-- Mask defects, and interpolate over them

-- Overscan

-- Saturation detection

-- Saturation interpln

-- Suspect pixel detection

 Brief Outline with Subtask Code Names
 ++++++++++++++++++++++++++++++++++++++

 Now the most general outline of the steps processCcd takes:

-1. Does the instrumental signature removal (ISR): it calls IsrTask to process the raw data and assemble it into a post-ISR exposure.
+1. Does the instrumental signature removal (ISR): it calls IsrTask.py to process the raw data and assemble it into a post-ISR exposure.

-2. Characterizes the image to estimate PSF and background: Calls charImage which subtracts the background, fits a PSF model, repairs cosmic rays, detects and measures bright sources, and measures the aperture correction.
+2. Characterizes the image to estimate PSF and background: Calls CharacterizeImageTask.py charImage which subtracts the background, fits a PSF model, repairs cosmic rays, detects and measures bright sources, and measures the aperture correction.